GZGavinZhao/autobuild/README.md

 ### Configuration file

-The configuration file is named `autobuild.yml`.
+The configuration file is named either `autobuild.yaml` or `autobuild.yml`.
+When both are found, the former takes precendence over the latter.
 It should be place on the same level as the package recipe file (e.g. `package.yml` or `stone.yaml`).

 Currently it's still very simple, with the specification as follows: